 This is the least popular, but most crucial foundation.

-This is best avoided for three reasons:
+It is best avoided for three reasons:

 A. because we want the thyroid gland to produce the correct thyroid hormones undisturbed